Natural gas balance sheet; supply and consumption

 - Exports of gaseous natural gas through cross border pipelines.

-- Exports of liquefied natural gas (Lng)
+- Exports of liquefied natural gas (LNG)

 - Exports of liquefied natural gas (Lng).